radiantlogic-v8/documentation-ia-selfmanaged/documentation/configuration/powershell-extraction.md

 > [!warning] In the case of an instance running the script to upload to an EOC environment changes are required in the config.json file:
 >
-> - `auth_hostname`: The base URL to the EOC environment.
-For example: `"auth_hostname": "ia-rlqa-usw2.dev01.radiantlogic.io",`
+> - `auth_hostname`: The base URL of the Keycloak service in the EOC environment.
+For example: `"auth_hostname": "auth-ia-rlqa-usw2.dev01.radiantlogic.io",`
 > - `auth_realmname`: The environment name that is used to provision the authorization realm.
 For example: `"auth_realmname": "rlqa-usw2-mq01",`
 >
 > An additional parameter is required to allow to upload the files to the correct authorization context: